AndreasPK/AndreasPK.github.io/apkblog/ghc-week.markdown

 For this reason we expect you to come with a goal in mind.

 Be that implementing a feature, studying a part of GHC's implementation or writing a plugin.
 You might plan for X and end up doing Y in the end.
 And that's perfectly fine.
-But you need to have a rough idea beforehand for what you want to do during the week.
+But you need to have a rough idea about what you want to do during the week beforehand.

 ### This is *not* a regular haskell hackathon